JaneliaSciComp/NBLAST_Scripts/README.md

 ## Create NBLAST Database
 1. Launch Fiji.
 1. Run `Plugins>build nblastdb`.
 1. Choose an input directory.
-This plugin support swc and nrrd file formats.
+This plugin supports swc and nrrd file formats.
 1. Choose a location to save the database.
 1. Set parameters.
    1. **RScript**: Set the file path to the Rscript.
 The default path to the RScript is `C:\Program Files\R\R-x.x.x\bin\RScript.exe` (Windows) or `/usr/local/bin/RScript` (Mac and Linux).